 Monitoring activities will measure gamma activity using direct-reading instruments and will filter ambient air to collect samples of dust and vapors.
 Air sampling activities will use the equipment and methods described in this Plan, while analysis of those samples will be performed by accredited laboratories.
 The monitoring and sampling frequency is discussed later in this Plan.
+This project should not require expedited turn-around times for analytical results.
 Occupational health and safety monitoring during construction will be described in a separate Site-Specific Health and Safety and Radiation Safety Plan.